c-hydro/s3m-dev/README.rst

     • set profiler option [2] for skipping profiling, which is used to control model performances;
     • set NetCDF4 library [1] for using NetCDF4 input and output files format.

-The user will then be given an opportunity to set the path of this NetCDF4 library, for example in the form “$HOME/user/fp_libs_system/nc4”.
+The user will then be given an opportunity to set the path of the NetCDF4 library, for example in the form “$HOME/user/fp_libs_system/nc4”.
 By pressing the ENTER key instead of specifying the path, the script will try to locate this library automatically.

 Finally, the user will be allowed to choose a name for the .x compiled model.
 Here again, by pressing the ENTER key instead of specifying the name, the script will assign this name automatically.